 Remember being a kid and throwing your jacket high up on a chainlink fence when it was windy out?
-Now imagine a ten-story-tall hot air balloon made of fabric in that same wind.
+Now Imagine a ten-story-tall hot air balloon made of fabric in that same wind.
 Hot air balloons have a challenging time launching in a wind blowing more than ten mph or if wind gusts are present.
 When inflating in windy or gusty conditions, hot air balloons turn into giant sails and can thrash from side to side until they are successfully inflated or not.
 Can hot air balloons still go up on windy days?
-Yes, they just need to be launched in appropriate conditions, within the manufacturer’s limitations, and the pilot’s personal limitations and skillset.
+Yes, they need to be launched in appropriate conditions, within the manufacturer’s limitations, and the pilot’s personal limitations and skillset.

 Steering To A Suitable Landing Location

 Seattle Ballooning has an area of 12 miles total in our flying area.
 Since hot air balloons only use the upper and lower winds to steer, it’s crucial that the winds at altitude aren’t too fast and go in a direction that makes sense.
 You can see the general predicted Seattle winds from the ground to 10k feet here.

 Landing A Hot Air Balloon